louisunlimited/CS225-FinalProject/README.md

         A zoom factor (double) for zooming the map.
 We recommend choosing between 1 and 18.

-        NOTE: You can choose to run this yourself or see the result of a previous run as promted by the CLI.

     - Output:

         `police-station.png` showing the next-best position for the next police station to be.